Michigan man arrested after caller threatens to kill CNN employees

 On September 19, a man -- later identified as Griesemer -- called an employee at an Islamic center in Ann Arbor, Michigan, and made derogatory comments about the mosque and Muslims, an FBI agent said in the affidavit.

-Ann Arbor police used an online database to identify Geisemar's father as the phone's owner.
+Ann Arbor police used an online database to identify Griesemer's father as the phone's owner.

 Two days later, Ann Arbor police contacted Griesemer's mother at the family's home, where Griesemer lived.
 She told police her son had called the mosque, the affidavit said.
 Officers told her they wanted to talk to her son.